 Approximately 70% of horses will develop wolf teeth.
 While these teeth usually do not pose a health risk to the horse, they are often removed in performance horses to prevent interference with the bit and to avoid traumatizing the soft tissues around the teeth leading to soreness.

-Horsemen differ in opinions on when or if these teeth should be removed, but understanding the physiology of wolf teeth can help individual horse owners make the best personal decision for their horses.
+Horse people and veterinarians differ in opinions on when or if these teeth should be removed, but understanding the physiology of wolf teeth can help individual horse owners make the best personal decision for their horses.

 Wolf teeth generally emerge between the ages of five and 12 months.
 Predominantly, the teeth emerge in the upper jaw two to three centimeters in front of the first cheek teeth.
 Wolf teeth can also erupt adjacent to the first cheek teeth and are present in both colts and fillies.

 “The wolf teeth do not serve any real purpose for the horse, and, therefore, removing them does not pose any disruption to chewing,” said Glennon Mays, DVM, clinical assistant professor in the Large Animal Hospital at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM).